-In the game of baseball, there is an area segregated from the main field and dugout referred to as the “bullpen”.
-This is where relief pitchers on the team stay who have not yet played in the game.
+In the game of baseball, there is an area segregated from the primary field and dugout referred to as the “bullpen.”
+This area is where relief pitchers on the team stay who have not yet played in the game.
 From time to time, especially if the starting pitcher has thrown a few bad innings or appears fatigued, the camera crew will pan over to the bullpen.
-Images of the young men throwing, stretching and warming up are seen before the camera man goes back to the pitching mound.
+As the cameraman pans, images of the young men throwing, stretching and warming up are visible.

-If you have ever watched a game, you have seen the moment where the manager goes out to the field, the phone call is made, and the starting pitcher makes his way back to the dugout with the rest of his teammates.
+If you have ever watched a game, you have seen the moment where the manager goes out to the field after the phone call is made and the starting pitcher makes his way back to the dugout with the rest of his teammates.
 Out comes the relief pitcher, fresh and ready to close out the inning.

-How then do the pitchers in the pen stay in the state of readiness they need in case they are called up?
-They maintain a starters mentality.
-They act, think, train, stretch, warm-up and behave as if they will be called to the mound at any moment.
+How then do the pitchers in the ‘pen’ stay in the state of readiness they need in case they are called up?
+They maintain a starter’s mentality.
+Acting, thinking, training, stretching and behaving as if they will be called to the mound at any moment.